Environmental impact of war: War and environmental law

 From a legal standpoint, environmental protection during times of war and military activities is addressed partially by international environmental law.
 Further sources are also found in areas of law such as general international law, the laws of war, human rights law and local laws of each affected country.

 Several United Nations treaties, including the Fourth Geneva Convention, the 1972 World Heritage Convention and the 1977 Environmental Modification Convention have provisions to limit the environmental impacts of war.
+Additionally, the United Nations Environment Programme has begun doing in-depth evaluations for some current wars that explore the environmental impacts that the war is having with to aid in the creation of a more inclusive assessment of the impacts of the conflict.